New Year New Year’s Eve celebrations are everywhere in Luxembourg

 How to start the New Year?

-1 January is usually reserved for family visits.
+1 January is usually started with a long sleep-in to rest from the previous night's activities, followed by the customary family visits.
 Luxembourgers will go to aunts, uncles and the extended family to wish each other a good start into the new year.
-As it's a bank holiday, many also enjoy the day at home, relaxing after the holidays and the celebrations the night before.
+As it is a bank holiday, many also enjoy the day at home, relaxing after the holidays and the celebrations the night before.